lljeannot/Crypto_SEY23/README.md

 **This repository contains code and data presented in the article**:

-  Authors (anonymised).
+L.-L. Jeannot, J.P.
+Lozano-Peña, A. Zora, S. J. Brandl, N. A. J. Graham (2025).
 Seabird-derived nutrients influence feeding pathways and body size in cryptobenthic reef fishes.
+Proceedings B of the Royal Society.

 [![DOI](https://zenodo.org/badge/853375907.svg)](https://doi.org/10.5281/zenodo.15270682)